Add or Append Element to Vector in R?

-How to add or append an element to Vector in R?
-Use append() function to add a single element or multiple elements to the vector.
-A vector in R is a sequence of data elements of the same data type. so when you add an element to a vector make sure you are adding an element of the same type.
+How to add or append an element to a Vector in R?
+Use the append() function to add a single/multiple elements to the vector.
+A vector in R is a sequence of data elements of the same data type.
+Therefore, when you add an element to a Vector, ensure that it is of the same type.

 1. Quick Examples of Add Element to Vector